returnhappy/tdarr_intel_arc_av1/README.md

 4) Extract tdarr zip and Install tdarr with tdarr_updater.exe, it will create the tdarr server and node folders

 Create handbrake preset for AV1 encoding
-1) Open handbrake 1.6.1 gui, open a video to test transcoding.
+1) Open handbrake 1.6.1 gui, open a video to test transcoding
 2) Optional: Summary tab: set format to mkv
-3) Optional: Dimensions tab: set resolution limit one
+3) Optional: Dimensions tab: set resolution limit none
 4) Video tab: set video encoder to "AV1 10-bit (Intel QSV)", Constant quality: 30 ICQ, Framerate: constant, Encoder preset: Quality, Encoder Profile: Auto, Encoder level: auto, Save as: pick location for test.
 5) Encode the video to test that the hardware encoding works, open task manager and check that the Intel Arc GPU is being utilized at least 50%.
-The AV1 encoding fps for 1080p video should be around 120fps on the a380, 2160p is around 30fps.
+The AV1 encoding fps for 1080p video should be around 120fps on the a380, 2160p is around 30fps, my 3900x cpu usage is 50% during encoding with audio to opus reencode.
 6) In top menu: Presets: Add preset, choose desired audio and subtitle settings, click Add.
-Export the preset to file, save to the c:\tdarr directory
+Export the preset to file, save to c:\tdarr\

 Configure tdarr node:
 1) In the tdarr installation directory > configs, edit Tdarr_Node_config.json